Voting: Political inclusion is essential to a thriving multicultural democracy.

 Insights & Analyses

-• Voter turnout (the share of registered voters who vote) in the Nine-County Bay Area increased from about 80 percent in the 2012 & 2016 presidential elections to 85 percent in 2020, and midterm election turnout increased from 50 percent in 2014 to 71 percent in 2018.
+- Voter turnout (the share of registered voters who voted) in the nine-county Bay Area increased from about 80 percent in the 2012 & 2016 presidential elections to 85 percent in 2020.
+Midterm election turnout increased from 50 percent in 2014 to 71 percent in 2018 but dropped to 57 percent in 2022.

-• Voting data disaggregated for Latinx and Asian or Pacific Islander voters shows that registration and voting rates are lower for these groups than for the population overall.
-In 2020, 71 percent of Latinx citizens 18 years and older registered to vote as did 61 percent of Asian or Pacific Islanders.
-Among these registered voters, four fifths of them voted.
+- Voting data disaggregated for Latinx and Asian American voters show that registration and voting rates are generally lower for these groups than the overall population.
+For instance, during the 2022 midterm, less than 70% Latinx and Asian American citizens registered.
+Among these registered voters, less than half voted.

 Drivers of Inequity